David Hume: Induction and causation

 The logical positivist interpretation is that Hume analyses causal propositions, such as "A causes B", in terms of regularities in perception: "A causes B" is equivalent to "Whenever A-type events happen, B-type ones follow", where "whenever" refers to all possible perceptions.
 In his Treatise of Human Nature, Hume wrote:

 Power and necessity...are...qualities of perceptions, not of objects...felt by the soul and not perceiv'd externally in bodies.

 This view is rejected by sceptical realists, who argue that Hume thought that causation amounts to more than just the regular succession of events.
 Hume said that, when two events are causally conjoined, a necessary connection underpins the conjunction:

 Shall we rest contented with these two relations of contiguity and succession, as affording a complete idea of causation?
 By no means...there is a necessary connexion to be taken into consideration.

 Angela Coventry writes that, for Hume, "there is nothing in any particular instance of cause and effect involving external objects which suggests the idea of power or necessary connection" and "we are ignorant of the powers that operate between objects".
 However, while denying the possibility of knowing the powers between objects, Hume accepted the causal principle, writing: "I never asserted so absurd a proposition as that something could arise without a cause."

+Galen Strawson agrees, writing that "Hume's regularity theory of causation is only a theory about ... causation so far as we know about it in the world."
+As far as "causation as it is in the world ...
+Hume believes firmly, and with overwhelmingly good reasons ... in something like natural necessity."

-It has been argued that, while Hume did not think that causation is reducible to pure regularity, he was not a fully-fledged realist either.
+It has been argued that, while Hume did not think that causation is reducible to pure regularity, he was not a full-fledged realist either.
 Simon Blackburn calls this a quasi-realist reading, saying that "Someone talking of cause is voicing a distinct mental set: he is by no means in the same state as someone merely describing regular sequences."
 In Hume's words, "nothing is more usual than to apply to external bodies every internal sensation, which they occasion".